All Episodes

 And that's what's going on right now with the Clintons.

-But there's more they're worried.
+But there's more, they're worried.

-I'm not making long-term prediction.
+I'm not making a long-term prediction.

-I'm just telling you that in the moment, right?
+I don't know if it's going to mean, I'm just telling you that in the moment, they are worried.

 Fire.